briannemsick/barrage/docs/config.rst

 * ``augmentor``: list of augmentation functions to import and apply in sequential order.

-* ``sample_count``: name of a column that contains integer counts that represent the number of times to put a sample in an epoch.
+* ``sample_count``: name of a key that contains integer counts that represent the number of times to put a sample in an epoch.

 * ``seed``: numpy random seed.